 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-That means you can get a commission rebate in NYC without having to worry about any legal ramifications.
+That means you can get a commission rebate in NYC without worrying about legal ramifications.
 On the federal level, buyer commission rebates are also considered fair for real estate agents to attract clients.

-That means you’re going to get a check for 2% of the purchase price.
+You will get a check for 2% of the purchase price.

-After all, The option to offer a commission rebate to a homebuyer is solely on the real estate agent or the real estate agency they work for.
+After all, the option to offer a commission rebate to a homebuyer is solely on the real estate agent or the real estate agency they work for.
 Most NYC buyer’s brokers won’t provide any form of a commission rebate.
 So you’ll have to find an agency that offers rebates.

-In no time at all, you can find real estate brokerages that specialize in providing buyer rebates.
+In no time, you can find real estate brokerages that specialize in providing buyer rebates.
 NestApple has been offering commission rebates in NYC for years since 2017.

-After all, offering a NYC buyer a rebate is a great way to gain that person as a client, which can be invaluable to them moving forward.
+After all, offering an NYC buyer a rebate is a great way to gain that person as a client, which can be invaluable to them moving forward.

 This frees up more time to better serve buyers and negotiate more deals.
 By offering a 2% rebate, brokers can gain significantly more clients, making it a win-win for everyone.

-If you’re thinking about the legal implications of getting a NYC buyer commission rebate, you’re likely also thinking about the tax implications.
+If you’re thinking about the legal implications of getting an NYC buyer commission rebate, you’re likely also thinking about the tax implications.
 So that then begs the question, are commission rebates taxable?

-The long answer will also be no, but it takes a bit more understanding of IRS code and tax laws to get there.
+The long answer will also be no, but it takes more understanding of the IRS code and tax laws.

 This is why the financial institution loaning you the money can tell you what you can and can’t do with it.
 This somewhat foggy definition from the IRS affects the bank’s numbers more than your own.
 This is because they lend you the money for the total purchase.
 But then you are getting the rebate.

-The IRS’s definition only works in totality if you pay for the home in cash rather than taking out a loan.
+The IRS’s definition only works in totality if you pay for the home cash rather than taking out a loan.
 But without getting more and more into the tax code, understand that the money you get from a real estate rebate program is not taxable.
 And you don’t have to report it to the IRS.The buyer won’t have received any 1099 after a purchase.

-In conclusion, NYC commission rebates are not only legal, but they’re a fantastic way for buyers to save a lot of money when purchasing a property.
+In conclusion, NYC commission rebates are legal and a fantastic way for buyers to save a lot of money when purchasing a property.
 Commission rebates are relatively new.
-However, they’re certainly here to stay, thanks to forward-thinking brokerages like NestApple.
+However, they’re here to stay, thanks to forward-thinking brokerages like NestApple.
 If you’re ready to purchase a new home in NYC and want to save money with a commission rebate, give us a call today.Rebates are also legal in Westchester, but this is the topic of another article.